-Having a strong support system and an active social life is important for our mental health.
-Research has shown that having even “adequate” social support can protect against depression.
+Having a strong support system and an active social life is important for our mental health. that having even “adequate” social support can protect against depression.

 Make sure that you’re regularly connecting with friends and family, even when your lives are busy.
 Attending social events when you can and finding new hobbies that could help you meet new people can all help you build new relationships too.

 Have you ever walked into a theme park and been overwhelmed at what you want to do first?
 Researchers think that having too many choices can actually cause significant stress that can lead to depression.

 Psychologist Barry Schwartz, author of the book “The Paradox of Choice,” describes research that shows that when faced with too many choices, those who aim to make the best possible choice — “maximizers” — face higher rates of depression.

 For many of us, our lives are filled with choices.
 Which outfit do we wear, and should we buy yogurt or eggs or bagels or English muffins or sausage for breakfast?
 The pressure of making the right — or wrong — choice is thought to contribute to depression.